-Summary The chin up negative (eccentric chin up) is a strength-building exercise where you jump or step to the top of a chin up and lower yourself as slowly as possible.
-It primarily targets the latissimus dorsi and biceps brachii, with secondary activation of the brachialis, brachioradialis, posterior deltoid, rhomboids, lower trapezius, and core stabilizers.
-The eccentric phase recruits more muscle fibers than the concentric phase, making negatives one of the most effective progressions toward a full chin up.
-A 2017 meta-analysis in the British Journal of Sports Medicine found that eccentric training produced a mean muscle growth of 10.0% compared to 6.8% for concentric-only training (Schoenfeld et al., 2017).
+Summary The chin up negative (eccentric chin up) is a bodyweight pulling exercise where you jump or step to the top of a chin up and lower yourself as slowly as possible.
+It primarily targets the latissimus dorsi and biceps brachii, with secondary work from the brachialis, brachioradialis, posterior deltoid, rhomboids, lower trapezius, and core stabilizers.
+Muscles are stronger eccentrically than concentrically, which is why you can control a load on the way down that you can't yet pull on the way up.
+A 2017 meta-analysis in the British Journal of Sports Medicine found that eccentric training produced mean muscle growth of 10.0% versus 6.8% for concentric-only training (Schoenfeld et al., 2017).
 Aim for a controlled 5-second descent per rep, 3 sets of 3-5 reps, 2-3 times per week.
-Most people achieve their first full chin up within 4-8 weeks.
+Most trainees reach their first full chin up within 4-8 weeks of consistent negative training.

 The chin up negative strips the exercise down to its most useful piece: the lowering phase.
 You jump or step to the top of the bar, chin above it, then fight gravity all the way down.
 That's one rep. It sounds simple because it is.
 But simple and easy are different things entirely.